HD 158614

 HD 158614 is a visual binary star system in the equatorial constellation of Ophiuchus.
 The system is visible to the naked eye with a combined apparent visual magnitude of +5.31.
 It is located at a distance of 53.3 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −77 km/s and is predicted to come to within 3.366 pc in around 196,000 years.
 The system has been included as a candidate member of the Zeta Herculis moving group.
 However, chemical abundances appear to rule that out.

 The pair were found to be a double star by F. G. W. Struve in 1827 and given the catalogue identifier Σ 2173 (now STF 2173).
-Since then it has completed multiple orbits, yielding orbital elements showing a period of 46.3 years and an eccentricity of 0.17.
+Since then it has completed multiple orbits, yielding orbital elements showing a period of 46.585 years and an eccentricity of 0.17636.
 The two components have similar spectra that match a stellar classification of G9IV-V. They show almost no luminosity variation; one of the pair appears to vary by 0.002 in magnitude.
-Both components have a slightly lower mass than the Sun: 96% and 95%, respectively.
-The system is estimated to be 12.3 billion years old.
+Both components have masses similar to that of the Sun: 102% and 94%, respectively.

-This binary was included in a search for brown dwarfs that turned up no large companions.